RDFLib/prez-ui/docs/theming.md

 ![Prez UI's default Tailwind variables](./tailwind-variables.png)

 ## Extending the base layer
-This starter template uses [Nuxt layers](https://nuxt.com/docs/getting-started/layers) to extend upon the base Prez UI layer application, so you only need to customise what you need.
+This starter template uses [layers](https://nuxt.com/docs/getting-started/layers) to extend upon the base Prez UI layer application, so you only need to customise what you need.

 The layers system automatically replaces files of the same name with the same directory structure as previous layers.
 The files that can be overridden are:

-- `components/*` - Extend the default components
+- `app/components/*` - Extend the default components
-- `composables/*` - Extend the default composables
+- `app/composables/*` - Extend the default composables
-- `layouts/*` - Extend the default layouts
+- `app/layouts/*` - Extend the default layouts
-- `pages/*` - Extend the default pages
+- `app/pages/*` - Extend the default pages
-- `plugins/*` - Extend the default plugins
+- `app/plugins/*` - Extend the default plugins
+- `app/utils/*` - Extend the default utils
+- `app/app.config.ts` - Extend the default app config
 - `server/*` - Extend the default server endpoints & middleware
-- `utils/*` - Extend the default utils
 - `nuxt.config.ts` - Extend the default nuxt config
-- `app.config.ts` - Extend the default app config

 Refer to Prez UI's base layer [source code](https://github.com/rdflib/prez-ui/tree/main/packages/prez-ui) to help you override files.